Check out our helpful guide to Revolut international money transfers in the UK, including fees, exchange rates, transfer times and more.

 Wise believes both you and your money are just as worthy as a big businesses.
 Which is why we offer the mid-market rate to all our customers.

 The mid-market rate is called by all kinds of names — spot rate, interbank rate, wholesale rate.
 Whatever it’s called, though, it’s a rate that banks and financial players use to trade amongst themselves.
 And it’s the same rate we offer to our customers.
-Our exchange rates are updated minute to minute, independently provided by Reuters, and you’ll find it’s the same exchange rate you’d find when you do a Google search or by using an online currency converter.
+It’s the same exchange rate you’d find when you do a Google search or by using an online currency converter.

 We think that’s fairness at its best.